-Nebraska Personal Injury Laws and Liability Rules
+Nebraska Personal Injury Laws and Statutes of Limitations

 After any kind of injury that may have been caused by someone else's wrongful conduct in Nebraska, it's important to have an understanding of the state laws that might affect any insurance claim or personal injury lawsuit you decide to bring.
 That includes the deadline for filing an injury lawsuit in Nebraska's courts, the state's "comparative negligence" rule, and a few more laws we'll cover in this article.